iknite/about.me/README.md

 ##### Oct 2018 - Ago 2020

 # A little More About me
 I'm kind of a nerd in everything I put my mind into, like music.
 I have a small studio (if small are 5000+ vinyl and 10+ music gadgets & instruments).
-Or Crossfit, I really love to read about technique, I can't help myself.
+Even on Crossfit I love to read about technique details, I can't help myself.
 I suppose that's how my brain is rigged.
-- I'll always make time for a expeciality coffee, old-school sci-fi and category theory.
+- I'll always make time for a specialty coffee, old-school sci-fi, and category theory.